Skip to content

 How to Make Twix Cookies

 To keep things simple, I use store-bought caramels to make the caramel sauce.
-You could also be adventurous and make your own caramels if you have some extra time!
+You could also be adventurous and make your own homemade caramels if you have some extra time!

 Showing how to make twix cookies in a 6 step collage.